Non-profits

 We thank Véronique Sawyer for meeting with us.
 We hope you enjoyed this blog post and encourage you to contact the Comptoir alimentaire Drummond to offer your help.
 Remember, every little action helps!

-• Tips & tricks related to the world of philanthropy,
+• Tips and tricks related to the philanthropic sector

 The philanclub - Image